MADEYE42/TimeSeriesAnomalyDetection/README.md

 ## Project Highlights

 - End-to-end anomaly detection pipeline using video frame-based time series data.
-- Compared multiple deep learning architectures on both binary and multi-class classification tasks.
+- Comparison of multiple deep learning architectures for binary and multi-class classification.
-- Evaluation included confusion matrices for each model and class type.
+- Evaluation through confusion matrices for each model and classification type.

----